Originally published July 2018

 This was especially comforting when my husband passed away and also when my granddaughter, Sophia, had her heart surgeries.
 One of my favorite hymns is “What a Friend We Have in Jesus.”
 There are so many Bible verses and hymns that express praise, thanksgiving, comfort, etc. I love the benediction that the choir sings “Go Now in Peace,” a perfect ending to a service.

-Marlys invites gardeners with extra produce to join her in bringing it in to the Garden Exchange table near the church office on Sundays mornings throughout the season.
+Marlys invites gardeners with extra produce to join her in bringing it in to the Garden Exchange table near the church office on Sundays mornings throughout the season, probably beginning around the end of June or early July.
 Gardeners donate extra produce to share with others at Zion … fresh, local food is available to anyone who can use it … and free will donations support ELCA World Hunger.